informalsystems/tm-load-test/cmd/tm-outage-sim-server/README.md

 # tm-outage-sim-server

-A simple [Tendermint](https://tendermint.com) outage simulator server for use on CentOS and Debian/Ubuntu-derived operating systems.
+A simple [Tendermint](https://tendermint.com) outage simulator server to allow one to easily start or stop Tendermint nodes for experimentation and QA purposes.

 ## Overview
 `tm-outage-sim-server` runs a simple HTTP server alongside a Tendermint node.
 It